Most people think of traveling to a remote mountain stream when they think of trout fishing. That’s not the case for trout fishing in Oklahoma.

 Also note that Lake Carl Etling in the far-western Panhandle’s Black Mesa State Park has at times been planted with trout, but not as consistently as other waters covered in this article.

-Editor’s note: According to the ODWC website, trout will NOT be stocked during the 2021-2022 winter due to low water and dam repairs, but Boecher Lake just on the other side of a dike at the southern end of Watonga is slated to get trout.
+Editor’s note: According to the ODWC website, trout again will NOT be stocked during the 2022-2023 winter due to low water and dam repairs, but Boecher Lake, just on the other side of a dike at the southern end of Watonga, was slated to get trout.

 Located seven miles north of Watonga and bordering Roman Nose State Park, Lake Watonga most years is stocked with rainbow trout from November through March.